nikosnikitas/my_projects/README.md

 #                                               Welcome!
 >This is my repository including my projects in web development, software, programming and scripting projects as a contribution to open source software.
-If you want to know more, visit [my blog](https://texploringblog.blogspot.com/) and [thespotlight](https://thespotlight.gr) where I write about computers, the web and cybersecurity.
-Also, in my blog, you will find some of my works that aren't included here.
+If you want to know more, visit [thespotlight](https://thespotlight.gr) where I write about technology.
-[Here](https://nikgraphicdesign.tumblr.com/) you will find my works on graphic design and image processing.
 I've also been Lead Developer, Project Manager and Coordinator for: [tTranslate](https://repl.it/@nikosnikitas/tTranslate#main.py), a team effort developing a translation software in Python.

 ## My Projects List (Click on a link to go there!)